JBRadio/Chrome-Extension-for-Jisho.org/README.md

 To use it:
 - click extension button to access the Jisho.org in a popup/popover window and access website features
 - right-click context menu allows you to search Jisho.org quickly in a new tab based on selected text
-- selecting text and opening the extension will seed Jisho.org search results with selected text
+- selecting text and opening the extension will seed Jisho.org search results with selected text (see FAQ for any issues)
-- last search result page is remembered so that you can pick up where you left off
+- last search result page is remembered so that you can pick up where you left off (when no text is selected prior to launch)
 - Use menu bar (very top) to change preferences
-- Use menu bar (very bottom) to navigate
+- Use menu bar (very bottom) to navigate Jisho.org searches
 - Theme set in the extension will also be set for Jisho.org website when viewed in the tabs of the main browser window (located outside the extension).